eduardohoraciosanto/Golang-Challenge/README.md

 # Golang-Challenge

+We ask that you complete the following challenge to evaluate your development skills.
+Please use the programming language and framework discussed during your interview to accomplish the following task.

+PLEASE DO NOT FORK THE REPOSITORY.
+WE NEED A PUBLIC REPOSITORY FOR THE REVIEW.

+## Show your work

+Create a Public repository ( please dont make a pull request, clone the private repository and create a new plublic one on your profile)
+Commit each step of your process so we can follow your thought process.

 # Code Implementation

 Given a list of userIds, you have to find the social circle of each one of them.
 A social circle of a user consists of their friends and the friends of their friends, and so on.
 Let’s see an example: